 - Fungicides (for treating fungal infections, eg, mildews, rusts, rose black spot) such as thiophanage-methyl and benomyl

 - Rodenticides (rat and mouse killers) such as brodifacoum, difenacoum, chlorphacione and coumatetralyl.
-Rodenticides are the most common pesticides implicated in poisoning of cats, usually because the cat has eaten poisoned prey.
+Rodenticides are the most common pesticides implicated in the poisoning of cats, usually because the cat has eaten poisoned prey.
 The other pesticides are normally safe for cats when used at their correct working strength, provided that cats are excluded from the treated area until the spray has dried.

 Always ensure that any of these products are stored safely and spillages clean up immediately and carefully.
-If products are kept in high places where cats can push them off a shelf and then walk through liquids which escape though broken or split containers or tops, then make sure they are secured in closed cupboards.
+If products are kept in high places where cats can push them off a shelf and then walk through liquids which escape through broken or split containers or tops, then make sure they are secured in closed cupboards.
 When using sprays of pesticides or herbicides in the garden keep the cat in until they have dried.

 Dog flea treatment products

 Permethrin is found in many spot-on preparations for dogs used for the control of fleas, biting flies and lice (also in some ant powders).
-Posioning can arise when cats are accidentally treated with such dog flea products or where they groom themselves or other animals treated with the product.
+Poisoning can arise when cats are accidentally treated with such dog flea products or where they groom themselves or other animals treated with the product.
 Cats may salivate a great deal, be thirsty and have a high temperature and tremors or convulsions – urgent veterinary advice is essential.

 Bites or stings

-Across the world there is a huge range of biting and stinging animals or insects which could injure a cat.
+Across the world, there is a huge range of biting and stinging animals or insects which could injure a cat.
 In some cases where these are not rapidly fatal, treatment or an antivenom may be available.
 Check with your vet.

-There are many commonly-grown plants, both house plants and garden plants, that are toxic or can cause skin irritation.
+There are many commonly-grown plants, both houseplants and garden plants, that are toxic or can cause skin irritation.
 Most cats that go outside do not eat poisonous plants but will nibble grass and other herbs, perhaps as a remedy for digestive problems.
 However, if cats are kept permanently indoors they may not have access to grass and may try eating other things either out of boredom or to try and access some plant material.

 Curious kittens may also sample foliage and because they are small, do not need a great deal to suffer the consequences.
 The simple answer is to provide a supply of growing cocksfoot grass for the cat, which can readily be grown in a pot or seed tray.
-Some house plants, such as the Dumb Cane (Dieffenbachia) are so poisonous that it is unwise to grow them where there are small children or pets in the house.
+Some houseplants, such as the Dumb Cane (Dieffenbachia) are so poisonous that it is unwise to grow them where there are small children or pets in the house.

-It is not just growing plants that can be a problem – cut flowers such as lilies (plants of the Lillium species) are highly toxic – not just the leaves but the flowers and the pollen as well.
+It is not just growing plants that can be a problem – cut flowers such as lilies (plants of the Lilium species) are highly toxic – not just the leaves but the flowers and the pollen as well.
 Less than one leaf ingested by a cat can cause kidney failure and urgent veterinary treatment is required to prevent death.
 Check flower labels for warnings of toxicity to animals.

 For full details see our information on cats and poisonous plants.